CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/phi_G_datastructure_specification.md

-# phi-G Data-Structure Specification
+# phi-G Data-Structure Specification (Round 2)

 ## Purpose
 Define the allowable families, required fields, invariants, and high-level structure of G so that phi-G is a well-defined, simulatable function.
-This document sits between the conceptual foundation (Paper #1) and simulation requirements (Paper #2B).
+This Round 2 revision incorporates lessons from Round 1 logic simulation (normalization tightening, required singularity flag, and extensibility support).

 ## Scope
 - High-level data-structure families and constraints only.